amirmohammad-ghaffari/titanic_Regression_Logestic/README.md

 # titanic_Regression_Logestic
 machine learning

+As we know, we are able to classify our data by using regressions,Many types of regressions such as linear regression, decreasing gradient regression, Lasso regression, Logistic regression,...
+Are used in this context.
+I did this project using logistic regression

 Logistic regression is a learning algorithm and If we want to consider a discrete value for continuous data and we want to classify them We will do this with logistic